openstreams/wflow/doc/wflow_emwaq.rst

     python wflow\wflow_sbm.py -C Rhine -R SBM
     python wflow\wflow_emwaq.py -C Rhine -R SBM -D Rhine\WAQ -c wflow_emwaq.ini

+Note: if only the schematisation is of interest and not the dynamic fluxes, the coupling can also be run without first running wflow_sbm.
+In that case, the writing structure files option should be turned on and the writing dynamic files option turned off.

 Outputs of the wflow\_emwaq module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~